Sew an Amish Miniature QuiltUse my miniature quilt pattern to create a miniature quilt in the Amish style.

 Traditional Amish quilts were nearly always sewn with solid color fabrics, although colors used differed by location, becaise each Amish community's textile color choices varied.
 Quilts were sewn from the same fabrics used for clothes, linens and other cloth items.

 We often associate the color black with Amish quilts, but black wasn't always included.
-It does make a striking backdrop when combined with other colors, but black isn't a must for your Amish quilt.
+It does make a striking backdrop when combined with other colors, but is not a must for your Amish quilt.

-Amish women often sprinkled a few very light colors within their patchwork to create sparkle.
-They combined fabrics in ways that, at the time, would have been regarded as unconventional, pairing colors that didn't "match."
+Amish women sometimes sprinkled a few very light colors within their patchwork to create sparkle.
+They also combined fabrics in ways that, at the time, might have been regarded as unconventional, pairing colors that didn't "match."

-You can make a quilt in the Amish style even if you include colors that were seldom seen in Amish versions, such as hot reds and pinks (some communities were more open to warm and jewel-toned colors).
+Feel free to include colors that were seldom seen in Amish quilts, such as hot reds and pinks (although some communities were more open to warm and jewel-toned colors).

-Quilting an Amish QuiltAmish patchwork might have been simple, but quilting motifs were often intricate, with plenty of circles and curves added to soften the angular background.
+Quilting an Amish QuiltAmish patchwork might have been simple, but quilting motifs were often intricate, with plenty of circles and curves added to soften an angular background.

-Double Nine-Patch QuiltA basic nine-patch quilt block has nine main grids, three across and three down.
-In a double nine-patch block, five of the units are replaced by smaller nine-patch blocks -- at the corners and center, forming an "X." Plain squares are sewn in the four remaining slots.
+About Double Nine-Patch QuiltsA basic nine-patch quilt block has nine main grids, three across and three down.
+In a double nine-patch block, five of the plain units are replaced by smaller nine-patch blocks -- at the corners and center, forming an "X." Plain squares are sewn in the four remaining slots.

-The large blocks finish at 4-1/2" square; the smaller units at 1-1/2" square.
-Blocks are strip pieced.
+The double nine patch blocks in this miniature quilt finish at 4-1/2" square; the smaller nine patches within the blocks finish at 1-1/2" square.

-Blocks are sewn on-point and surrounded by two borders.
+To establish the quilt layout, miniature double nine patch blocks are sewn on-point and surrounded by setting triangles and two borders.